igorlfs/nvim-dap-view/docs/src/routes/configuration/+page.md

         border = nil,
     },
-    -- Controls how to jump when selecting a breakpoint or navigating the stack switchbuf = "usetab",
+    -- Controls how to jump when selecting a breakpoint or navigating the stack -- Comma separated list, like the built-in 'switchbuf'.
+See :help 'switchbuf' -- Only a subset of the options is available: newtab, useopen, usetab and uselast -- Can also be a function that takes the current winnr and the bufnr that will jumped to -- If a function, should return the winnr of the destination window switchbuf = "usetab",
     -- Auto open when a session is started and auto close when all sessions finish auto_toggle = false,